CPR-Team-Learnathon4-0/Essen-Sync/README.md

 ## 🧩 Our Solution: **Essen-Sync**

 **Essen-Sync** is a smart mobile application developed using **Flutter** that helps individuals practice CPR effectively using just a smartphone.
-The app detects motion using gyroscope sensors and provides **instant haptic feedback** (via vibration) to simulate CPR compressions.
+The app detects compression rate using **gyroscope sensors, accelerometer** and provides **instant haptic feedback** to simulate CPR compressions.
 Our aim is to train users anytime, anywhere, using the power of mobile sensing and intuitive interfaces.

 ---